steve-lebleu/kompletr/README.md

 Into HTML code, place the following code with your data attributes values:

-* **data-url:** path to the data provider, which can be an API endpoint or a JSON file.
-The returned data format must be JSON.</li>
+* **data-url:** path to the data provider, which can be API endpoint or JSON file.
+Returned data format must be JSON.</li>
 * **data-filter-on:** property name of JSON object on which apply filter at keyup.
 * **data-fields:** JSON object fields to display, coma separated.